FAQs for property owners

 How much do you charge for your property management services?

-Lansford Realty & Property Management charges competitively for our comprehensive and versatile services.
+Lansford Realty & Property Management LLC charges competitively for our comprehensive and versatile services.
 Our professionalism and expert knowledge of Chattanooga and North Georgia real estate will prove to be a worthwhile investment.

 How will you advertise my property?